rahughes96/Airbnb/README.md

 <img width="1085" alt="Screenshot 2024-02-12 at 22 50 12" src="https://github.com/rahughes96/Airbnb/assets/102994234/e18df85c-bd7b-4206-905d-7ccbb1cd3295">

-Becausew the "description" column of the dataset contained lists of strings we needed to create a function to combine them into one string:
+Because the "description" column of the dataset contained lists of strings we needed to create a function to combine them into one string: